ertgl/holypack/README.md

 ## Overview

-Holypack is a backend-agnostic, production-ready build system designed for scalable, accessible web projects.
-It offers a minimal setup with strong defaults, enterprise-grade reliability, and flexibility to support diverse workflows without imposing backend constraints.
+Holypack is a production-focused build system designed for scalable, accessible web applications.
+It starts with a minimal setup, builds on strong defaults, and integrates essential practices like linting, testing, and security to support modern, backend-agnostic workflows.

+### Scope

+Most build tools today are either tightly coupled to a specific backend (typically JavaScript or TypeScript) or disregard progressive enhancement, which is essential for **accessibility** and **long-term resilience**.

+Holypack is built to address both.
+It supports **backend independence** and **rapid delivery** without compromising quality.
+Its scope is defined by the overlap of these priorities.
+No rigid architectural assumptions, no loss of flexibility.

+### Principles

+While developer experience matters, holypack is ultimately optimized for
+production: what reaches the end user is the true measure of quality.

+In brief:

+- **Production-ready**: Reliable output with minimal configuration.
+- **Guided flexibility**: Balances "**convention over configuration**" and "**configuration over convention**."
+- **Workflow-aware**: Compatible with fast, modern developer tooling.
+- **Proven foundations**: Built on established, stable technologies.
+- **Unopinionated**: Adapts to diverse project structures without imposing constraints.

 ### Features